wso2/docs-is/en/docs/develop/deploying-the-sample-app.md

 4. In the **Inbound Authentication Configuration** section, click **Configure** under the **SAML2 Web SSO Configuration** section.

-    1. Now set the configuration as follows:
+    1. Now set the configurations as follows:

         1.  **Issuer** : `               travelocity.com              `